JasnoorSekhon16/Diary_daily_25/README.md

 | BIOS     | Basic Input/Output System | Initializes and configures hardware, provides an interface for firmware | Right after POST is complete       | Loads device settings, runs POST, and starts boot   |
 | Boot     | Booting Process           | Loads the operating system into memory                                   | After BIOS hands over control      | Loads OS from storage (HDD/SSD) into RAM            |

+# Day6 of training

+# Safe mode
+- Safe Mode is a special way to start a computer or operating system (like Windows, macOS, or Android) that loads only the most basic and essential software and drivers.